 The IGS North-South was developed within the National Centre of Competence in Research (NCCR) North-South.
-It is based on an inter-university agreement between the universities of Bern, Basel, and Zurich in Switzerland, and selected cooperation agreements with leading universities from countries in the global South and East.
+It is based on an inter-university agreement between the universities of Basel, Bern, Lausanne and Zurich in Switzerland, and selected cooperation agreements with leading universities from countries in the global South and East.
 IGS North-South PhD candidates may attend courses offered by the school’s partner universities.
 The IGS North-South certificate will supplement the degree they receive from their home institution.

 In order to provide appropriate training, the IGS North-South offers disciplinary, interdisciplinary, and transdisciplinary courses.